 Deltas can also occur when a stream or river enters a lake (another type of stagnant water body).
 For example, the Chattahoochee River created a delta where it joins Lake Seminole.
 Most deltas are triangular in shape, hence their name, which is a Greek letter that’s shaped like a triangle.

-These are temporary types of streams that only occur after snow has melted or after heavy rainfall.
-Ephemeral streams are very shallow.
-Most of the year, these streams are dry.
+Ephemeral streams that only occur after snow has melted or after heavy rainfall.
+They are very shallow and most of the year, these streams are dry.
 The channel only flows with water after an event such as the above mentioned.

 There is usually a mix up between intermittent streams, ephemeral streams, and perennial streams.
 However, here’s how to tell them apart: